internetarchive/dweb-mirror/USING.md

 ## Managing crawling

 If you click on the "Settings" button, it should bring up a page of settings to control Crawling.
-This page is still under development (as of June 2019).
+This page is still under development (as of November 2019).

 On here you will see a list of crawls.
 You should get useful information about status, any errors etc.
 Hitting `<<` will restart the crawl and `||` or `>` pause and resume, but note that any file already being downloaded will continue to do so when you hit pause.
 Hitting `||` `<<` `<` will stop the current crawl, reset and retry, which is a good way to try again if, for example, you lost connection to the server part way through.
+It won't waste bandwidth re-downloading anything you already have.

 ### Advanced crawling